nchenche/orfmap/documentation/docs/orf_def.md

  * has a length divisible by 3
  * is bounded by stop codons
- * is at least 60 nucleotides long
+ * is at least 60 nucleotides long (stop codons included)

 ![orf_definition](img/mapping/orf_definition.png)